sample-aiml-security-assessment

 Q: Can I customize which security checks are included?

-A: Currently, all 52 checks run by default to provide comprehensive coverage.
-You can filter results in the generated HTML reports by severity, status, or service.
+A: Currently, all 52 core checks run by default to provide comprehensive coverage.
+If EnableFinServAssessment is enabled, the 64 optional Financial Services GenAI risk checks also run.
+You can filter results in the generated HTML reports by severity, status, service, industry, or region.
 Future versions may support selective check execution.

 Q: Can I add custom security checks?